ali-chapman/todo/README.md

 # Todo CLI

-A simple command-line todo application built with Go and Cobra that helps you manage your tasks efficiently.
 A simple todo CLI built with Go and Sqlite.

 ## Features